FREQUENTLY ASKED QUESTIONS

 Who was responsible for the renovation of the building?

 Annabelle Selldorf was the architect for the renovation of the building.
 She was born in Cologne and founded Selldorf Architects in New York in 1989.
 Her art-related projects include the designs for Michael Werner Gallery, Barbara Gladstone Gallery, and Zwirner & Wirth in New York; and the renovation of a Gothic palazzo, the Fondazione Ortamila, in Venice.
 Her work for Neue Galerie New York involved restoring 1048 Fifth Avenue to its original state, while adapting it to the most stringent museum standards regarding the display and preservation of works of art.

 What are your hours?

 Museum hours are summarized in the chart below:

 Is there a parking lot near the museum?

 Yes, there are a number of commercial parking lots close to the Neue Galerie.
 A list of the lots closest to the

 Do you offer tours?

 Guided tours and private viewings may be booked through Visitor Services.
-The museum also offers free public tours at 2 p.m. on Saturday, Sunday, and Monday afternoons.
+The museum also offers free public tours Friday through Monday at 3:30 p.m.
 For more information, please follow this link.